Ecology

 Lotka-Volterra Models in the Wolfram Language

 Note: This post was originally a short technical article I shared on the Wolfram Community forums.
-If you would like to interact with live demonstrations, or download a wolfram notebook version of this text including the source code, you can access the original here.
-For the sake of brevity and readability, I have omitted most code implementation sections present in the original article.
-If you are looking to reproduce a function from this article and need the source code, please head to the original post.
+For an interactive experience with live demonstrations or to download this text and source source code as a Wolfram Notebook, please visit the original post here.
+For brevity and readability, I've omitted several code implementation sections which were present in the original article.
+If you're looking to reproduce a function from this article and need the source code, please head to the original post.

 Introduction: A review of the Lotka-Volterra Model